sblack4/microsoft-professional-program-data-science/README.md

 A great course on T-SQL (the kind of SQL that SQL-Server uses).
 Takes the user from knowing nothing about SQL to doing all kinds of advanced queries!

 ### Analyze and Visualize Data with Excel
 https://courses.edx.org/courses/course-v1:Microsoft+DAT206x+5T2016/course/

 https://github.com/MicrosoftLearning/Analyzing-Visualizing-Data-Excel

+This course is a great overview of Excel.
+Excel is not my favorite data-science tool but sets the bar for spreadsheet applications.
+Excel has some pretty convenient features if you are working on a small data-set.

 ### Statistical Thinking for Data Science and Analytics